SDOS-Winter2021/Team_6_JuiceWithEase/README.md

 - View Customer feedback
   - The admin can see the list of user feedbacks that were submitted corresponding to the orders served by that store.

-### <span style="color: grey"> Super Admin Features </span>

 Low Priority Features

-- View Orders of all stores
-  - The super admin should see the order details corresponding to the store that order has to be served by.
 - View all user information
   - The super admin should see the user Ids and their order histories.
 - Adding of new pincodes and stores